Thanksgiving will be here before you know it. Here are 10 ideas to help you celebrate!

 - Plastic tarp (long enough to serve as your “lane”)

-- Oil or water (to spread on tarp so turkey slides more easily)
+- Oil or water (to spread on a tarp so turkey slides more easily)

 - Person to set up pins after each bowl